cmaguire001/GA4-E-commerce-Analytics-Project/README.md

 **Data Time Period:**
 - The demo account contains rolling data from the past several months
-- For this analysis, I will focus on [we'll determine this in next step]
+- For this analysis, I will focus on the past 90 days

 **Why This Dataset:**
 - Real-world e-commerce data from Google's official merchandise store